 Three reasons.

-1 — Local + structured
+1 — Local plus structured

 Cloud-only memory is at the mercy of providers.
+Local plus structured (Obsidian) is yours forever.

 2 — Multi-AI compatible